 “And I saw a renewed heaven and a renewed earth, for the former heaven and the former earth had passed away, and the sea is no more.
 And I, Yoḥanan (John) , saw the set-apart city, renewed Yerushalayim (Jerusalem), coming down out of the heaven from Elohim, prepared as a bride adorned for her husband.
 And I heard a loud voice from the heaven saying, “See, the Booth of Elohim is with men, and He shall dwell with them, and they shall be His people, and Elohim Himself shall be with them and be their Elohim.
 “And Elohim shall wipe away every tear from their eyes, and there shall be no more death, nor mourning, nor crying.
 And there shall be no more pain, for the former matters have passed away.”
 (Revelation 21:1-4)

-What a time to come brothers and sisters.
+What a time to come!
 Now that you have the meaning behind the Biblical appointed times or the Mo’edim, are you going to continue celebrating those pagan holidays?
 I hope you don’t, and I hope you see the significance of the Mo’edim and just how special they are.

 Test all things and may the Rauch Hakodesh guide you into all truth.

 It's Time to Come Out of Babylon https://youtu.be/W6tZbh2NRR8